Alejogb1/job-board/blog-data/dir-glob-ruby-files.md

 Now lets say you wanted to be a bit more specific you only want files inside a specific folder a common mistake that beginners commit is trying to concatenate file paths and making errors using string manipulations when ruby provide path tools and glob can use them perfectly so don't do that

-Okay so if your files were all inside a directory called "scripts" that was in the same directory as the ruby script you are running it would look something like this
+ so if your files were all inside a directory called "scripts" that was in the same directory as the ruby script you are running it would look something like this

 ```ruby
 scripts_dir = "scripts"